 Tools/Ingredients used to make Instant Pot Mexican Inspired Healthy Crack Chicken

 Instant Pot Mexican Inspired Healthy Crack Chicken

-A healthier Mexican inspired version of the very popular “Crack Chicken”, this Instant Pot Mexican Crack Chicken is as versatile as it is addictive.
+A healthier Mexican inspired version of the very popular “Crack Chicken”, this Instant Pot Crack Chicken is as versatile as it is addictive.

 - Prep Time: 10 minutes